Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 If this procedure aborts due to an error, the procedure can safely be retried with the same `(pk_kem, pk_bl)` and `info` arguments but a new `ikm` argument.

+### Nondeterministic variants

+Applications that do not need a deterministic interface MAY choose to instead implement `ARKG-Derive-Public-Key` and `KEM-Encaps` as nondeterministic procedures omitting their respective `ikm` parameter and sampling random entropy internally;
+this choice does not affect interoperability.

+`BL-Blind-Public-Key` must always be deterministic for compatibility with `ARKG-Derive-Private-Key`.

 ## The function ARKG-Derive-Private-Key